 Properties that are located outside river or coastal flood plains may still be at risk from flash flooding.
 This is where heavy rain exceeds the capacity of drainage systems.
 This type of flood could occur anywhere in Thurrock and at any time.

 Owners or occupiers are mainly responsible for protecting their homes and businesses.
 You can get advice on flooding from these web pages.

-If your home or business has been flooded in the past, or you worried that you are at risk of flooding, you can also find advice on the Smart Flood Protection website.
+If your home or business has been flooded in the past, or you worried that you are at risk of flooding, you can also get advice from the Smart Flood Protection project.